vmagnin/ForSudoku/README.md

 ### 2) Read a grid from a text file

 The present form of the program only reliably supports the input of a grid in the format depicted above.
-Folder `check` contains example files of a partially filled grid (`test_in_01.txt` and `test_in_02.txt`) as a reference, and a grid filled with the explicit place holder zeroes to start with (`template.txt`) for you.
-Then, paste the record into the root of this project (only the files which are listed by the program by selection of mode `2` can be read and processed).
+Folder `check` contains example files of a puzzle (`test_in_01.txt` and `test_in_02.txt`) as a reference, and a `template.txt` grid filled with zeroes to start your own grid.

+Paste the needed files into the root of the project (only the files listed by the program when selecting option `2` can be read and processed).

-### 6) Generation of a random full grid
+### 6) Generation of a completed Sudoku grid

-The program generates a random sudoku by brute force: in each cycle a digit is added and checked for validity.
+The program generates a random completed Sudoku by brute force: in each cycle a digit is added and checked for validity.
 If the grid became invalid, the grid generation is started all over again, until a valid grid is obtained.
 But the process is very quick.

 The new grid replaces the previous grid stored in memory.